In this section we introduce platelets themselves.

 Thrombocytopenia is the principal focus of this Website.
 Thrombocytopenia can be caused by failure of the bone marrow to produce normal numbers of platelets.
 Bone marrow failure has multiple causes.
 These are not discussed on this Website.

-- Drug-induced thrombocytopenia.
+- Drug-induced thrombocytopenia (DITP) - This disorder is described in its own setcion on this website.
 Almost all medications can cause bad allergic reactions in sensitive people, but these reactions are rare.
 Most commonly, drugs may cause a red rash in sensitive people.
 Drugs can also cause serious reactions with blood platelets.
 In these reactions, drugs stick to the platelet surface, and this combination of the drug bound to the platelet can be recognized by the body as a foreign substance and the body then makes an antibody to the drug-coated platelets, and all platelets can be destroyed.
 When the drug is stopped, platelet destruction is stopped, and the platelet count returns to normal.
 But these drug-dependent antibodies can persist for many years, the same way that protective antibodies persist for many years after immunizations.
 So if the patient takes the drug again, the platelets are coated, the antibody reacts with the platelets and again the platelet count falls immediately to low levels.
 Therefore recognition of a drug as the cause for thrombocytopenia is critical to avoid any further exposure to that drug.

 The information included in this website is for educational purposes only.
 The designers and operators of this site take no responsibility for the things you may do with this information.
 For advice on your unique medical condition, please consult your health care professional.
 By going further into this website you acknowledge that you have read and understood this disclaimer.